Robla School District

 • Sending and receiving e-mail related to school activities

-• Using profanity, obscenity, or language which may be considered offensive or abusive to another user
+• Using profanity, obscenity, or language which may be considered offensive or abusive to someone else

 • Violating copyright laws which include copying commercial software and copying/printing material that is considered restricted or proprietary